Google and Booking: The Symbiotic Gatekeeper Relationship in European Hotel Search

 We saw different behaviors across German, French, and Spanish users in terms of their most common click destinations.
 German and French users were considerably more likely to engage with the Google Hotel Finder than Spanish users; Spanish users were the most likely to use Booking (though over 50% of search sessions in all three countries included at least one click to Booking).
 This is particularly noteworthy in the context of Spanish regulators’ existing fine of Booking for abusing its market position.

 The primary reason for the difference in feature engagement is that French and especially German searchers were more likely to utilize the Tabs and Chips at the top of the Google SERP (most of which trigger prominent Hotel Finder results).
-Not a single participant out of 300 clicked the Places Sites refinement, however.
+Not a single participant out of 300 clicked the Places Sites refinement, however, and only 44 of 300 searchers across all three countries (14.6%) used any tab in their search session.

 German searchers were also more likely to refine their initial query or queries–performing a higher number of total searches, and evaluating more results overall than their French or Spanish counterparts.